Animal Friends Blog

 What are the signs of dehydration in pets?

 It can be hard to spot a dehydrated pet, but once you know the signs, they’re easily recognisable.
-Most are can be seen or observed and there’s one easy test you can do with your cat or dog that will help you confirm whether or not your pet’s dehydrated.
+Most can be seen or observed and there’s one easy test you can do with your cat or dog that will help you confirm whether or not your pet’s dehydrated.

 The test involved pinching a fold of skin at the top of the neck, just between your pet’s shoulder blades, and letting go.
 If your pet is dehydrated it will fall back into place slowly instead of immediately springing back to its original position.